 There are numerous federal and state laws that exempt particular records from disclosure.
 Common exemptions include:

 Generally, any person may make an open records request.
 Wisconsin statutes limit access when the requestor is incarcerated or mentally committed to records that contain specific references to the requestor or his or her minor children.
-See DOJ Compliance Outline.
+See DOJ Compliance Guide.

 No. Generally the requestor need not identify himself or herself; however, substantive statutes, such as those concerning student records and health records, restrict record access to certain persons.
 See Wis.
 Stat. § 19.35(1)(i).

 No. A requester is not required to state the purpose of the request.